Christmas in Singapore: Lights, Food, Music, and Festive Sharing

-In recent years, other sightseeing destinations also started their own celebratory light-ups.
-The wonderland displays at Gardens by the Bay is now an annual affair, dazzling both children and adults alike with Italian luminarie light sculptures.
-In 2016, the Singapore Botanic Gardens, an UNESCO site, joined the trend and hosted the Trees of the World light-up.
-For the first time ever, the sprawling park was opened late into the evening.
-Visitors and photographers could enjoy fairy lights decked trees in the cool crisp air of night.
+In recent years, many Singaporean tourist attractions also started their own light-ups to celebrate Christmas in Singapore.
+The wonderland displays at Gardens by the Bay is an example, and every year-end, it dazzles children and adults alike with its mesmerizing Italian luminarie light sculptures displays.
+In 2016, the Singapore Botanic Gardens, a UNESCO site, joined the trend and hosted the Trees of the World light-up.
+For the first time ever, the sprawling tropical park was opened late into the evening.
+Visitors and photography enthusiasts were able to enjoy fairy lights decked trees while strolling in the cool crisp air of evening.

 Music and Sharing!